AlistairB/alistairb.github.io/_posts/2021-02-05-a-year-of-haskell-startup.md

   | Happy
   | SuperFantastic
   deriving (Show, Eq, Ord, Bounded, Enum, ToJSON, FromJSON) -- magic code generation

+-- ok not really magic, think 'convention over configuration' -- where you can have generated sane defaults, or customise if you like
 ```

-And personally I think it is quite beautiful to read and write.
+And personally I think Haskell is quite beautiful to read and write. #notbiased

 ### Parsing Libraries

-A lot of the logic of Deadpendency is parsing dependency files and hitting various APIs and parsing the responses.
-Haskell has many excellent parsing libraries, most notably [`aeson`](https://hackage.haskell.org/package/aeson) for usage with JSON.
+A lot of the logic of Deadpendency is parsing.
+Either parsing dependency files or parsing various API responses.
+Haskell has many excellent parsing libraries, most notably [`aeson`](https://hackage.haskell.org/package/aeson) for JSON.

 Why is this nice in Haskell?
 The 'monad' abstraction is excellent for dealing with code with a lot of failure conditions (ie. parsing) and avoids 'pyramid of doom' type code.
 Haskell worked out really well in this key area.